-REG 04.00.01 - Standard Operating Procedures for Crisis Communications
+REG 04.00.01 – Emergency Notification and Crisis Communications

 Authority: Vice Chancellor for University Advancement

 History: First Issued: September 1, 2001.
 Last Revised: January 29, 2019.

 NCSU REG04.20.07 – Adverse Weather and Other Emergency Conditions

 Contact Info: Chief Communications and Marketing Officer (919-515-7373)